SubaashNair/ros_training/Links for python_arduino.md

-For the tutorial in python refer to the python_basics document.
+For the basic tutorial in python refer to the python_basics.pdf document.

+For the basic tutorial in arduino refer to the arduino_basics.pdf document.

 Python arduino LED control: